kaleguy/leovue/static/Export.md

 If you haven't clicked on any JSON nodes and therefore have not loaded in any JSON data, when you export a node you just get the same data in the original file.

 However, if you have clicked on a JSON node, the file you export will new data in it.
-In this way you can use LeoVue to load data into a Leo file, that you can then open in Leo for further organization.
+In this way you can use LeoVue to load data into a Leo file that you can then open in Leo for further organization.

 ## An Example: ResearchGate